 Founded in 1964, the President’s Commission on White House Fellowships is the nation’s premiere program for leadership and public service.
 The White House Fellowship offers exceptional Americans first-hand experience working at the highest levels of the federal government.

 The Austin Technology Incubator (ATI) is the deep technology incubator of The University of Texas at Austin.
 For over 30 years, ATI has used a customized approach to support university and community entrepreneurs addressing the world’s most pressing problems by connecting startups with the expertise and resources they need to successfully commercialize their breakthrough innovations.

-Since 1909, TEXAS Extended Campus has empowered personal and professional growth through accessible, open-enrollment educational programs for non-traditional students.
-Today, TEXAS Extended Campus develops and offers programs that serve college students, working professionals and organizations in Austin and across Texas.
+Since 1909, the Extended Campus at UT Austin has empowered personal and professional growth through accessible, open-enrollment educational programs for non-traditional students.
+Today, the Extended Campus serves as the gateway to the wide variety of continuing and professional education programs taught by top faculty and drawn from colleges and schools across the university.
 Our programs accept a variety of education benefits funding, including Tuition Assistance (TA), VA education benefits and Military Spouse Career Advancement Accounts (MyCAA).

 The University of Texas at Austin’s Oscar Mike (UTOM) program is a new portfolio of virtual Credentialing Assistance and Military Family Transition Support programs designed to support the U.S. Army Soldier for Life and ETS Sponsorship Programs.
 Through a partnership between the Office of Continuing Education and the Institute for Military and Veteran Family Wellness, UTOM offers service members and spouses the opportunity to develop and certify professional skills while receiving military transition emotional and social support as they changeover to civilian life.